-Homeland/Corporate Security Studies
+Homeland/Corporate Security and Leadership

 Are you interested in protecting and securing the United States, private businesses, and organizations?
 The security industry is a $400+ billion/year industry and offers a wide range of career opportunities.
 Expand your knowledge and build your professional career with Slippery Rock University's Bachelor of Science in Homeland Security and the Bachelor of Science in Corporate Security.